ncpr1996/blogs_backup/clxk59my5000209mh31yybn4b.md

 ## What is a Placement Group in AWS EC2?

-* **Definition** : A placement group is a logical grouping of instances within a single Availability Zone.
-It is used to control the placement of instances to meet specific needs.
+* **Definition** : A placement group is an instance of an Availability Zone that has been logically grouped together.
+It is employed to regulate instance placement to satisfy particular requirements.

 * **Purpose** : Designed to provide low-latency network performance necessary for tightly-coupled node-to-node communication typical of high-performance computing (HPC) applications.